Lethal Lockdown match

 A Lethal Lockdown match is a professional wrestling match used in Total Nonstop Action Wrestling (TNA).
 This match has become a staple of TNA's Lockdown pay-per-view event, but has also made appearances at other TNA pay-per-views, and during Impact!
 TV broadcasts.

 Match format

 The match consists of a single ring enclosed by a steel cage with two teams facing off with each other.
+One member from each team begins, and at certain intervals the other team members enter one at a time, thus giving one team an advantage where they outnumber their opponents during certain periods until all team members have entered.

-The staggered entry system is identical, to the WarGames match but weapons are permitted and are even provided.
+The staggered entry system is similar to WWE's WarGames match, and AEW's Blood & Guts match, with weapons permitted and even provided.
 When all competitors have entered the ring, a roof is lowered onto the top of the cage, with various weapons hanging from it.
 Victory can be attained by pinfall or submission.